pixelfanatiker/staticelements-accelerator/core/components/seaccelerator/docs/readme.txt

-MultiDomain Accelerator for MODX
+Nennungen for MODX

 Description

-With his extra you can handle multidomains with same template, but partially different content
+With his extra you can handle driver nominations with same template, but partially different content